 Five benefits of a professional email address

-Some businesses may also have compliance issues to be concerned about.
-In Australia, anyone storing financial or federal data is required to host that data within the country.
-If you’re sending your email through Hotmail or some equivalent, then you’re technically in breach of that law.
+Many public email services are susceptible to hacking, leaving your business information vulnerable to hackers.
+Depending on the nature of your business, privacy may be an issue when you use free email services.
+In Australia, anyone storing financial or federal data is required to host the data within the country.
+If you’re sending emails through free email addresses, you may be in breach of that law.
 The same applies for all kinds of contracts, especially with any kind of legal or government work.
-Having your own hosted domain ensures you can choose where your email data is stored and head off any compliance issues before they arise.
+Having your own hosted domain ensures you can choose where your email data is stored and avoid any compliance issues before they arise.